 - Use a Pyrex dish or a metal bowl for the job.

 - Place your pieces evenly inside the bowl and avoid overlapping the jewelry.

 - You want the water to be able to reach each piece of jewelry.

 - Pour the Boiling Water over the Jewelry

-Ensure that when you pour the water over your jewelry that you don’t spill the contents everywhere.
+Ensure that when you pour water over your jewelry, you don’t spill the contents everywhere.
 Boiling water can cause harmful burns to the skin, so carefully pour the liquid over your pieces to avoid injury.
-When your jewelry is completely covered you know you’ve used enough water.
+When your jewelry is completely covered, you know you’ve used enough water.

 Wait for the Water to Cool Down.
 If you can place your hand in the water without getting burned, it’s time to remove the jewelry.
 Scrub each piece with a soft-bristled brush and then dry the pieces off with a cloth.